Jump to main content

 • Emergency/Drop-in Services

 The Counseling Center provides same-day emergency care to students experiencing situational problems or an immediate crisis.
 Emergency/Drop-in services are focused on decreasing distress and problem solving to help a student cope with their current situation and be able to continue functioning while helping to ensure the safety of the student.
-Students who are looking for a solution-focused approach or those who are not interested in ongoing therapy may benefit from this service.
-Emergency/Drop-in services do not require an appointment and can be accessed during business hours.
+Emergency/Drop-in services do not require an appointment and can be accessed between 9am-12pm and 1pm-5pm (with the last opening at 4:00pm).
 Students do not need to complete an initial consultation or to be an established client/patient to access this service.

 • After-Hours Phone Services